The George E. Brown, Jr. Award for S-E-T Leadership

 - Specific actions taken to advance SET public policy

-U.S. Senator Richard Shelby (AL) and U.S. Representative Donna Edwards (MD-4) will receive the 2015 George E. Brown Award for Science Leadership for their vision in promoting public policies that benefit science and engineering.
-Senator Shelby and Representative Edwards will be honored at a Capitol Hill ceremony and public reception on Tuesday, March 17 to be held in the historic Caucus Room of the Cannon House Office Building from 5:00 – 7:00 p.m. and the celebration is open to the general public and press.
+U.S. Senator Cory Gardner (CO) and Senator Gary Peters (MI),will receive the 2017 George E. Brown Awards for Science Leadership for their successful leadership in passage of the American Innovation & Competitiveness Act of 2016 and for promoting policies that benefit scientists, engineers, STEM students and the entire American public.
+Senators Gardner and Peters will be honored at a Capitol Hill ceremony and public reception on Tuesday, April 25, 2017.
+It will be held in the Kennedy Caucus Room in the Russell Senate Russell Office Building (Room 325) from 5:00 – 7:00 p.m.
+The celebration is open to the general public and press.